-We don’t.
-Mostly we just check our respective closets and see how we can make what’s in them work, then we find ourselves a nice random spot (in this case, the rooftop parking of a mall) then we click away.
-The story comes to mind just when we’re about to post.
-We believe it’s a whole lot more fun that way.
+I sometimes get asked how I conceptualize my shoots.
+Nothing cerebral with my process.
+I don’t.
+Mostly I just check my closet and see how I can make what’s in them work, then find a nice random spot (in this case, the rooftop parking of a mall) then click away.
+The story comes to mind just when I’m about to post.
+It’s a whole lot more fun that way.

 Doggie-print hooded shirt, thrifted.
 Doc Martens-inspired boots, Asian Vogue.

 So this is just us, but yeah, it doesn’t always have to look so put-together.
 Pretty doesn’t always look fun, but fun always looks pretty.

 I was invited to the ACLE (Alternative Classroom Learning Experience) of UP College of Engineering to talk “Styling for Different Body Types on a Budget” yesterday (thanks guys!).